12 Podcasts That Answer Every Question You’ve Ever Had About Money

 Podcasts dedicated to money, finance, saving and investing, careers, and real estate began taking off as the world’s top money experts realized the power of the new platform.
 It was an exciting time that gave info-starved listeners a whole new world of options.
 Soon, second-, third-, and fourth-tier hosts began launching money podcasts of their own.
 The pipes got clogged up with mediocre hangers-on looking to cash in on a hot trend, and the diamonds got lost in the ever-growing rough.

 Fast-forward to 2021, and the problem now is podcast overload.
 There are so many choices, it’s impossible to separate the great from the good and the good from the never-should-have-been-on-iTunes-in-the-first-place.
 With this list, GOBankingRates clears the clutter and introduces you to a dozen podcasts that represent the very best of the best of what’s out there.

-The “BiggerPockets Podcast” is a great pick for anyone interested in real estate investing, boasting the highest rating of all real estate podcasts on iTunes.
-Hosts Joshua Dorkin and Brandon Turner have you covered on the ins and outs of real estate, offering listeners advice on everything from what to do if you get sued to how to build a long-distance real estate empire.
+The crew at BiggerPockets.com built its brand around the idea of making real estate investing accessible to the masses — and the “BiggerPockets Podcast” is an extension of that philosophy.
+It’s one of the biggest real estate podcasts in America, and its hosts Brandon Turner and David Greene are down-to-Earth, regular people who don’t speak in industry jargon.
+They have you covered on the ins and outs of real estate, offering listeners advice on everything from what to do if you get sued to how to build a long-distance real estate empire.